What Does a Bald Eagle Look Like?

 There is no confusing the adult bald eagle, with its huge size and gleaming white head and tail.
-Adult plumage is not attained until after the third year.
+The raptor does not attain adult plumage until after the third year.
 Until then, immature birds are dark brown with varying degrees of white mottling on their backs, wings, bellies, and, in older birds, heads.
 Depending upon age, the large bill is blackish or accented in the bright yellow seen in adults.
 Immatures and adults have strong, bright yellow talons.

 For such a majestic bird, the Bald Eagle has a wimpy voice.
 It utters a variety of high-pitched, chattering whistles that sound more like an excited puppy than a national symbol.